top of page

 Q: "Why doesn't my fig tree produce fruit?"

-There are a lot of possibilities, but in this blog post, I will give you all of the tools to diagnose your fig tree’s problem to grow figs, not just leaves.
+Remember, your fig variety, age, and environmental conditions play a big role.
+There are a lot of possibilities, but in this blog post, I will give you all of the tools to diagnose your fig tree’s fruiting problem.
+To grow figs not just leaves.

 Figs Not Forming vs. Figs Dropping

-First, let's understand the problem.
-It's important to clarify what I mean by "not fruiting" or “not producing fruit.”
-This problem is different from the issue of figs dropping off prematurely or not ripening on time.
-Fruit drop can be caused by a whole host of other issues like underwatering or a lack of pollination.
+First, we need to clarify what I mean by "not fruiting" or “not producing fruit.”
+It's a separate issue when your figs are dropping off prematurely or not ripening properly.
+That is the result of very different symptoms like underwatering or a lack of pollination.

-Click here to read about why your figs are dropping off of your tree.
+Click here to learn why your figs are dropping from your fig tree.

 Instead, I’m focusing on the main crop of figs that forms on the new growth, which is typically the most desirable and delicious crop for fig enthusiasts.
 If you've noticed that your fig tree is producing lots of leaves but no figs, then you're experiencing the problem that we'll be exploring in this article.